1. Make the decision and stick to it:

 This means gathering statements on the income that both you and your spouse make.
 Know how much it costs monthly to run your household.
 This will also help you prepare for the exchange of mandatory disclosures.
 More on that below.

 4. Have at least a year’s worth of documented individual and shared assets:

 This includes things like bank accounts, savings accounts, investment accounts, credit cards, retirement accounts, mortgages, and shared property.
 At some point, you will need to exchange these documents with your spouse as part of what is called mandatory disclosures.
 This can get overwhelming; so it’s helpful to prepare!

 5. Speak with a professional.

-It’s important that you know what to expect.
+It’s important that you know what to expect before you file for divorce.
 If you chose to do your own divorce, you should speak with an attorney to make sure you’re not waiving any rights and are going in the right direction.
 Also, take advantage of those attorneys who offer free consultations.
 Make a list of questions before the meeting so that you can get the most out of your consultation.
 Filing for divorce is a big decision, but with the right preparation, you can come out on the other side satisfied with the ruling.

 The legal process can get difficult, which is why we always recommend that you seek the assistance of counsel; or at least have a consultation.
 Schedule a consultation with one of our attorneys today to review the issues of your case, the legal options you may have, and certain rights that pertain to your unique situation.